 Add Filter Without Compromising Performance

-Does the following scenario sound familiar?
-You have a neat and clean star schema semantic model in Power BI, with dimension and fact tables prepared with one-to-many, single-direction relationships.
-This setup ensures your DAX calculations run smoothly and efficiently, making the data intuitive and easy to understand.
+You’ve built a clean star schema in Power BI.
+Dimension and fact tables are linked with one-to-many, single-direction relationships.
+This setup makes DAX calculations efficient and easy to follow.

 The first thing that comes to mind